 Relevant staff are trained to support medical needs and in some cases all staff receive training.
 We have a medical policy in place.

-What specialist services can the school access?
+What specialist services can the Academy access?

 We have access to a wide range of specialist services as follows: